 Uninterrupted cold chain for medications

 All Wholesale & Logistics companies, as well as Medifilm, Mediservice and Bichsel, provide an uninterrupted cold chain for the storage and transport of temperature-sensitive drugs.
 At Alloga, this also applies to so-called ultra-deep-freeze logistics, in other words, storage and dispatch at –80°C, the required temperature for a new generation of cancer drugs.
 In preparation for the delivery of COVID-19 vaccines, Alloga further expanded its ultra-deep-freeze logistics in the reporting year.
 Temperature control is ensured by using dry ice in special containers.
 Alloga and Galexis also use paraffin-filled cooling elements, which, in contrast to water-based cooling elements, ensure the medicines remain at a more stable temperature.
 The proportion of transported refrigerated products in the reporting year was 6% for Galexis’ own vehicle fleet and around 31% for third-party transport.

 Important contribution to combating the coronavirus

-Evaluation of the management approach
+Evaluation of the management approach and measures

 - Quality management: the QMSs of the companies of the Galenica Group are regularly and systematically audited.